 If we do these four things throughout our organization, then we will realize our ultimate goal, which is to reward our shareholders."

-The Ethics in Costco's Mission from Co-Founder Jeffrey Brotman
+Co-Founder Jeffrey Brotman

 Outside of the state of Washington, Jeffrey Brotman might be the less famous co-founder of Costco, but that doesn't mean he was the less influential co-founder.
 When looking at Brotman's life experience, it's easy to see how much influence he had on the Costco Code of Ethics which is a key part of its corporate mission, vision, and values.